webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 ### 3.1.2 Signal epochs

-Every V2 room carries a `signal_epoch`, a small monotonic counter starting at `0` that currently increments when P2P→SFU commits.
-A future downgrade commit would increment it again.
+Every V2 room carries a `signal_epoch`, a small monotonic counter starting at `0` that increments on each committed mode transition — P2P→SFU and SFU→P2P alike.
 It is distinct from `assignment_epoch`, which identifies the room-to-worker assignment generation and remains stable across a same-instance stream reconnect.
-The hub reports the current `epoch` in the V2 `registered` control, the `/v2/join` response, and `p2p-promote`/`sfu-upgrade` controls.
+The hub reports the current `epoch` in the V2 `registered` control, the `/v2/join` response, and the `p2p-promote`/`sfu-upgrade`/`sfu-downgrade` controls.
 A V2 browser stamps the epoch it currently knows on every `{cmd:"send"}` frame and adopts the new value when a control arrives.

 The epoch is what makes mode transitions race-free: the transition states gate *joins*, but they cannot classify in-flight browser frames, which otherwise arrive after a commit and get routed by the wrong mode (a pre-upgrade P2P renegotiation offer becomes a bogus publish offer at the worker; an in-flight subscribe answer after a downgrade commit would be relayed to the surviving P2P peer).
 The rules:

 - The hub silently drops any V2 `send` whose `epoch` is not the room's current value or while the room is `Upgrading`.
-Such a frame belongs to the retired P2P transport or arrived before the transition committed.
+Such a frame belongs to the retired transport or arrived before the transition committed.
 - A missing or malformed `epoch` on a V2 `send` is dropped before the inner message is routed.
 V1 `send` frames never carry an epoch.
 - At upgrade commit, signaling increments the epoch, clears queued P2P messages, and enqueues `sfu-upgrade` to the two existing registered browsers before accepting new-epoch SFU signaling.
+- At downgrade commit, signaling increments the epoch and clears each member's queued messages before enqueueing `sfu-downgrade`, so a subscribe answer still in flight from the retired SFU transport is dropped rather than relayed to the surviving peer.
 - Each browser WebSocket has one bounded FIFO writer, so controls and `{msg}` frames produced by the serialized Collider event loop retain their output order.
 - The hub accepts worker→browser `signal` events only while the room is assigned to that worker in `SFU` mode with matching assignment and lifecycle IDs.
 - V1 rooms have no epoch and never transition modes.